No AI in email: Artificial Intelligence will not fix the email problem. Here is why.

 Both systems apparently learn from your own emails to improve their replies - but this is not all.

-With the current hype in AI, new tools are being released like Ellie and HyperWrite.
-These tools are supposed to speed up your email workflow, but will in fact have an opposite effect.
-While already today many people complain about the flood of emails that they are receiving and that they are barely able to handle, AI will make this problem only worse.
+With the current hype in AI, new tools, called AI Email Writers are being released and promoted as the new savior for office workers.
+These tools are supposed to speed up your email workflow, but the way they are currently designed will only have an opposite effect.
+While already today many people complain about the flood of emails that they are receiving and that they are barely able to handle, AI is making this problem only worse - because we’ve been giving it the wrong prompts and training.

-Read on to learn why AI will not improve your email workflow.
+Read on to learn why AI as it’s currently designed will not improve your email workflow.

 How AI changes how we write emails